palash892/gpt_state_generation/README.md

 # gpt_state_generation

-This code has been written with the help of the following GitHub page: [Infatoshi/fcc-intro-to-llms](https://github.com/Infatoshi/fcc-intro-to-llms).
+This code for the GPT model has been written with the help of the following GitHub page: [Infatoshi/fcc-intro-to-llms](https://github.com/Infatoshi/fcc-intro-to-llms).

 # Code Requirements